Swaptrade/swaptrade.github.io/README.md

 API URL : https://admin.cryptiswap.org/api/v1/

 **Overview**
-This API document was created for aggregators, other websites and exchanges to use the Cryptiswap exchange to allow users to swap crypto without registration.
+This API document was created for aggregators, other websites and exchanges to use the Quantex exchange to allow users to swap crypto without registration.

 **Authentication**
 To have access to this API, you must have an API key, please [contact us] for this and it should be available on the same day.
 When typing in the API command, add "?APIKEY=yourapikeyhere" Replace "yourapikeyhere" with your actual API key.
 So for exmaple: https://admin.cryptiswap.org/api/v1/get-currencies?APIKEY=yourapikeyhere